 Reference Your Correction in the Subject Line

-After you have fixed the error and you have decided to deploy an apology or correction email, think about updating your subject line.
+After you have fixed the error and have decided to deploy an apology or correction email, think about updating your subject line.

 There are some useful phrases that you can add to your subject line – you want your recipients to notice the correct version of the email.